bruprescott/CTDizzle/README.md

  |01/18/18| Found error in depth calculation.
 Fixed.
  |01/31/18| Updated MATLAB scripts with latitude window prompt.
 Implemented EC temp compensation (not tested).
  |03/07/18| Recent deployments show a periodic double printing of EC data, which throws off the rest of the printed line.
 Reasons unknown.
 Working on fix.
- |07/24/18| Switched the Adafruit Bluefruit M0.
+ |07/24/18| Switched to the Adafruit Bluefruit M0.
 Allows for data viewing via mobile device.

-## Planned Updates
-- Sound velocity output in RAWCTD files.
-- GUI for the MATLAB tool.
-- Downcast/upcast for MATLAB tool.
-- Cleaner plots.
-- Config file on SD card.
+ |08/19/18| Formatted repository.
+Newest version is located in the Mk5 folder.
+The Legacy folder contains build information for past versions.